SofiaPokotylo/smart-trail-markers/README.md

    npm start
 4. Application Overview
 * The application consists of four main pages:
-  * Home Page: Provides links to system information and highlights the core features of the Smart Trail Markers project.
+  * Home Page: Provides links to system information and highlights the core features of the Smart Trail Markers project.<br/>
     &nbsp;<img src="pages-images/main-page.png" alt="Main Page" width="700" />
   * Information Page: Displays real-time and historical data about weather conditions and trail visits, including warning banners for critical conditions.
 Users can filter data by date and time.
     * Weather Conditions<br/>